onasiscart/Catalonia-Connected-project/README.md

 ## Getting started

 ### Prerequisites
-The requiered libraries to run the code are specified in the docuement "requirements.txt" attached to this folder.
+The requiered libraries to run the code are specified in the docuement "requirements.txt" , which you can find in the "TextFiles" folder.
 To download them, simply execute the following command in your terminal window while working in your current directory:

 ##### MacOs / Unix:
 ```